NISSAN CERTIFIED COLLISION REPAIR

 A. Like other industries, collision repair has advanced over the last decade.
 Auto body repair is not limited to replacing bumpers, fenders and fixing dents.
 Technology has advanced in every aspect of our lives, including our vehicles.
 Each late-model Nissan is equipped with an advanced computer system.
 The onboard computers control everything from your power seat to lane departure warnings.

 To make certain that all technology is fully functioning, Nissan-certified collision repair facilities are required to pre and post-diagnostic scans.
 The scan will provide a great deal of data and definitely more than the few driver indicator lights on your dashboard.
-The scanner used at Airpark Collision Center is approved by the Nissan Certified Collision Repair program.

 Q. Who will repair my Nissan?